BNasmith/PTForsyth/PTFWorkofChrist.md

 216 THE THREEFOLD CORD

-lost in discussing the metaphysic of it ; but we must have so tasted the new life that nothing but the strongest word possible is just to it.
+lost in discussing the metaphysic of it; but we must have so tasted the new life that nothing but the strongest word possible is just to it.